The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - Could chafe the top of the ankle

-The fabric is thicker than many other gaiters in this guide, but it has enough stretch to fit snugly around the top of the shoe and provide a seal around the shoe collar.
+The fabric is thicker than many other gaiters in this guide, but it has enough stretch to fit snugly around the top of a shoe and provide a seal around the shoe collar.
 They work well as an everyday gaiter in all but the muddiest or sandiest conditions.

 At first glance, we were worried that these gaiters could chafe the top of the ankle, but after extensive use, we haven’t had any issues.